A mock data challenge for next-generation detectors: Description of the Simulation

 \item The inclination angle $\iota$ was drawn from an isotropic distribution, while the polarization angle $\psi$ and the initial phase $\phi_0$, when entering the frequency band at 5 Hz, were drawn from uniform distributions.

-\item The right ascension $ra$ was drawn from a uniform distribution in $[0, 2\pi)$, and the declination $\delta$ was drawn such that $\cos(\delta)$ is uniform in $[-1, 1]$, ensuring an isotropic distribution over the celestial sphere.
+\item The right ascension $\alpha$ was drawn from a uniform distribution in $[0, 2\pi)$, and the declination $\delta$ was drawn such that $\cos(\delta)$ is uniform in $[-1, 1]$, ensuring an isotropic distribution over the celestial sphere.

-\item For BNS systems, the tidal parameters were calculated using the equation of state DD-LZ1\footnote{See https://compose.obspm.fr/eos/280 for details}, which was chosen to be consistent with the catalog mass range ($1.1 - 2.5$ M$_\odot$).

-\item For BNS systems, the tidal parameters were calculated using the equation of state DD-LZ1\footnote{See \url{https://compose.obspm.fr/eos/280} for details}.
-This EOS was selected because it yields tidal deformabilities compatible with those inferred from GW170817~\cite{Abbott2018GW170817} and is consistent with the mass range considered in the catalog ($1.1 - 2.5$\,M$_\odot$).
+\item For BNS systems, the tidal deformability parameters were computed using the DD-LZ1 equation of state (EOS) \footnote{See \url{https://compose.obspm.fr/eos/280} for details}.
+DD-LZ1 is a density-dependent relativistic mean-field EOS that produces neutron-star radii and maximum masses consistent with current astrophysical constraints.
+For each neutron-star mass in the catalog, the tidal Love number $k_2$ and the radius $R$ were obtained directly from the tabulated EOS and the dimensionless tidal deformability was calculated from the expression: